Different Habitat Types

 Grasslands are rich in biodiversity and support numerous grazing animals.
 For example, in African savannahs, you’ll find zebras, giraffes, and wildebeest.
 Prairie dogs, bison, and coyotes are common in North American grasslands.

-Many people underestimate the importance of this particular type of ecosystem.
-A recent study advocated preserving grasslands for the following reasons:
+Many people underestimate the importance of this particular type of ecosystem, including the following:

 • They capture water flow and decrease the risk of floods.